PhysioWave: A Multi-Scale Wavelet-Transformer for Physiological Signal Representation: RELATED WORK

 Self-supervised learning has gained significant traction, particularly in natural language processing (NLP) and computer vision (CV), and has shown promising results in the domain of electroencephalography (EEG)~\citep{lawhern2018eegnet}.
-In EEG, self-supervised learning models are leveraging the ability to pre-train models on large, unlabeled datasets, which can then be fine-tuned for specific downstream tasks.
-Two notable models in this domain are \textbf{EEGPT} and \textbf{LaBraM}, both of which advance self-supervised learning techniques for EEG signal analysis.
+In EEG, self-supervised learning models are leveraging the ability to pretrain models on large, unlabeled datasets, which can then be fine-tuned for specific downstream tasks.
+Two notable models in this domain are \textbf{EEGPT} and \textbf{LaBraM}, both of which advance self-supervised learning techniques for the analysis of EEG signals.

 \textbf{EEGPT} (EEG Pretrained Transformer) employs a masked autoencoder-based self-supervised learning strategy specifically designed for EEG data.
-This model is trained to predict masked segments of the EEG signal, enabling it to learn robust representations of the signal's spatio-temporal features.
-The dual self-supervised learning approach in EEGPT combines masked reconstruction and spatio-temporal alignment, effectively addressing the challenges posed by low signal-to-noise ratio (SNR) and inter-subject variability in EEG.
-This method allows EEGPT to perform well across a variety of EEG-based tasks, particularly in the context of brain-computer interface (BCI) applications where accurate feature extraction is critical~\citep{wang2024eegpt}.
+This model is trained to predict masked segments of the EEG signal, enabling it to learn robust representations of the signal's spatiotemporal features.
+The dual self-supervised learning approach in EEGPT combines masked reconstruction and spatiotemporal alignment, effectively addressing the challenges posed by low signal-to-noise ratio (SNR) and intersubject variability in EEG.
+This method allows EEGPT to perform well in a variety of EEG-based tasks, particularly in the context of brain-computer interface (BCI) applications where accurate feature extraction is critical~\citep{wang2024eegpt}.

 \textbf{LaBraM} (Large Brain Model) is another significant model in self-supervised EEG pre-training.
 LaBraM focuses on learning universal EEG representations through unsupervised pre-training on large-scale EEG datasets from various domains.
 To address the challenge of cross-dataset learning, LaBraM segments EEG signals into channel patches and uses a vector-quantized neural spectrum prediction model to generate a compact neural tokenizer.
 This allows the model to learn generalized representations that can be fine-tuned on specific tasks, such as abnormality detection, emotion recognition, and gait prediction.
-The model's ability to handle diverse EEG data with varying channel configurations and recording settings has been validated across multiple EEG-based tasks, demonstrating its robustness and scalability~\citep{jiang2024large}.
+The model's ability to handle diverse EEG data with varying channel configurations and recording settings has been validated in multiple EEG-based tasks, demonstrating its robustness and scalability~\citep{jiang2024large}.